A New Algorithm for the Robust Semi-random Independent Set Problem

-We give a new deterministic algorithm that finds a list of independent sets, one of which, with high probability, is the planted one, provided that the planted set has size $k=\Omega(n^{2/3})$.
-This improves on Feige and Kilian's original randomized algorithm, which with high probability recovers an independent set of size at least $k$ when $k=\alpha n$ where $\alpha$ is a constant.
+We give a new deterministic algorithm in the Feige-Kilian model that finds an independent set of size at least $.99k$ provided that the planted set has size $k=\Omega({n^{2/3}}/{p^{1/3}})$, and finds a list of independent sets, one of which is the planted one provided that $k=\Omega({n^{2/3}}/{p})$.
+This improves on the algorithm of Feige and Kilian by working for smaller $k$ if $p=\Omega(1/n^{1/3})$, and improves on the algorithm of Steinhardt by working for slightly smaller $k$ and by working against a stronger adversarial model.
+The ability to find a good approximation of the largest independent set is new when $p<\ln n/k$.